-Use the following procedure to remove a MicroSD card from an iCS-ECAT chassis.
+Use the following procedure to remove a MicroSD card from an iCS-ECAT amplifier unit.

-Additional Information: Refer to Replacing the iCS-ECAT Unit for an iX4-650H/800H Robot on page 135 or Replacing the iCS-ECAT Unit for an iX4-650HS/800HS Robot on page 138 for more information.
+Additional Information: Refer to Replacing the iCS-ECAT Unit on page 113 for more information.

 - 1. Make sure that the iCS-ECAT is powered OFF. - 2.
-Remove the iCS-ECAT from the robot.

-3. Lay the chassis on its back next to the robot so you can access the connector end of the iCS-ECAT.
+Remove the iCS-ECAT from the robot. - 3.
+Lay the chassis on its back next to the robot so you can access the connector end of the iCS-ECAT.

-Figure 6-21.
+Figure 6-14.
 MicroSD Card Location (circled)

-4. Remove the installed MicroSD card to complete this procedure.
+Remove the installed MicroSD card to complete this procedure.
 Remove the card by pressing it all the way in, and then releasing.
 The card will pop out slightly and can be pulled out.